jojo157/Delightful-Penguins/README.md

 #### Future Features

-I would like to include the following future features.
+I would like to include the following future features as I did not have capacity during this project.

+- A page that customers can upload a picture of where they have hung the art piece with a review.

 ### Structure